 And that’s when I saw for myself that my IBS and food intolerance (lactose and fructose) had actually gone.
 And I then spent the day visiting an unknown town without the need for a toilet.

-If I hadn’t had chemical intolerance, I probably would NEVER have understood my IBS.
+If I hadn’t had multiple chemical intolerance, I probably would NEVER have understood my IBS.

 I saw the chemical intolerance start.
 I know where, when and how it started.
 And the emotions behind it.